-3.5.1.21 Theory of Science, TSV4
+3.5.1.22 Theory of Science, TSV4

-The exam is assessed according to the learning objectives for the Theory of Science course TSV4.
+The exam is assessed according to the learning objectives for the course Theory of Science, TSV4

-The exam is a 4 hours written exam.
-However, 24 hours prior to the exam, students are given access to relevant exam material.
-The student must choose one of three assignments and complete a five page written paper.
+The exam is a 4-hour written exam.
+If relevant, the students will have access to the exam materials 24 hours before the examination.
+The assignment must comprise a maximum of five pages.
 The exam is assessed individually.